 Bodyweight And Sleeping Patterns

-Different people have different sleeping styles example, some sleep on the side, back, while others do it on their stomach.
+Different people have different sleeping styles example, some sleep on the side, back, while others do it on their stomachs.
 Each person sleeping on the mattress has unique support needs and will use specific areas of the bed.
-The more one sleeps on a particular spot, the more the mattress wears out fast.
+The more one sleeps in a particular spot, the more the mattress wears out fast.

 What Hotels Do With Their Old Mattresses